 Since the condition is so rare and usually temporary due to brain damage, there is not a lot of research done on the subject.
 That does not mean it hasn’t been a success in popular culture, with Dr. Strangelove’s affliction being just one of many examples.

 The thing that really makes alien hand syndrome strange, though, is that it can move at all.
 Because it is still attached to the motor strip the hand can move, but unlike other involuntary movement disorders, alien hand syndrome sufferers feel that their hand has a mind of its own.

 Many people afflicted with the condition have reported the hand attacking and attempting to coke, beat, or wound them in some way.
 Some patients have even gone so far as to name their wayward hands, feeling that they are actually an alien entity.

-Thankfully many sufferers do not have to live a lifetime with this condition.
+Thankfully, many sufferers do not have to endure a lifetime with this condition.
 Damage usually heals to a degree and they get some control back over their hand.
-However there is no practical treatment for the condition outside of time to heal.
+However, there is no practical treatment for the condition except for waiting when relief comes on its own.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.